The Buttercross Belles

 4. Fees and Subscriptions and other payments

-4.8 Members who are temporarily incapacitated for any reason may, at the discretion of the Squire, be exempted from paying the membership fee and/or periodic subscriptions during a period of absence.
-Such a period of absence cannot exceed a continuous period of more than 12 months without the express agreement the Squire.
+4.4 Members who are temporarily incapacitated for any reason may, at the discretion of the Squire, be exempted from paying subscriptions during a period of absence.
+Such a period cannot exceed a continuous period of more than 12 months without the express agreement of the Squire.

-4.9 Membership shall be deemed to have lapsed where any member has failed to pay the annual membership fee and/or periodic subscriptions in full by the end of the Summer Term.
+4.5 Membership shall be deemed to have lapsed where any member has failed to pay subscription in full by the end of the Summer Term.

-4.10 When payment is required for any item of kit or for dance-outs the payment is the individual member's responsibility.
-Payments should be made to the Treasurer
+4.6 When payment is required for any item of kit or for dance outs the payment is the individual member’s responsibility.
+Payments should be made to the Treasurer.

 5.1 The Team's financial year shall begin on 1st September and end on 31st August.